 The IT decision maker may be trying to determine what he needs to know about converging data, voice and video over the IP network in order to better support remote worker collaboration.
 In this context the content might provide a subset of things to be considered in order to ensure uninterrupted application performance, appropriate bandwidth allocation and rapid end user adoption of the tools.
 The level of technical detail will depend on buying stage and role.

 Now let’s assume that both of these decision makers work for the same company.
 What you see are two variations of the same theme.
 The main goal in this scenario is getting products to market faster.
 The focus of the business person is facilitating faster, more informed decisions in relation to product design.
 The focus of the IT decision maker is about how to achieve that level of collaboration without adverse effects to the network infrastructure while minimizing disruptions to user processes.
+Using business valuation software, a business can make informed decisions on what areas they need to improve on.

 When you design different tracks of content, you must think about how they will work in parallel to help the various stakeholders within companies solve the problems that impede the achievement of its overall strategic objectives.